NETWAYS/jenkins-training/Pipeline/02_verketten.md

 ## Create the package

-* `debuild --no-tgz-check` should work if everything is in the rigth place
+* `debuild --no-tgz-check -uc -us` should work if everything is in the right place
-* You may have to import the gpg key